ildar-shaimordanov/git-markdown-toc/README.md

 * `-u`, `--update`
   Update the file with the new table of content.
 It works even when reading from STDIN.
 In this case the outcome will be printed to STDOUT.

+* `-c`, `--create-before`
+* `-C`, `--create-after`

+  Create the TOC markers and add them before and/or after the input.

+  Together the `-u`/`--update` option they allow to create and insert the TOCs from the scratch even if no any TOC markers not specified.

 # SEE ALSO